Clarifai/old-docs/api-guide/annotate/annotations.md

 ### Update annotations

-You can change the data of annotation by making a PATCH call.
-Patch support `overwrite`, `merge`, `remove` actions.
-You can patch 1 or more annotations in a single API call but limited to sending 128 annotations at a time.
+Changing annotation's data is possible.
+Update supports overwrite, merge, remove actions.
+You can update from 1 up to 128 annotations in a single API call.

 #### Update annotation with concepts

-To update an annotation of the entire image with a new concept, or to change a concept value from true/false, you can do that:
+Update an annotation of a image with a new concept, or to change a concept value from true to false (or vice versa).

 {% tabs %}
 {% tab title="gRPC Java" %}